Amis-gp/course-BlackAffiliate-2.0-blackhat/public/lessons/lesson-2-8.md

 This guide will walk you through setting up Facebook Pixel API for conversion tracking and event management.

+This method is suitable for running Gambling offers through PWA.

 ## Step 1: Create Pixel API Conversion

 Create a Pixel API conversion and name it based on your domain + GEO for convenience.